 An adjuster for the other driver’s insurance will likely reach out to you after the accident.
 If you talk to them at all, do not apologize, admit any blame, say you’re okay, accept any money, or give a recorded or written statement.

-It’s best to talk to a truck accident attorney before you talk to the insurance adjuster.
-They can advise you on what to do—and what not to do.
+It’s best to talk to a truck accident attorney before talking to the insurance adjuster or posting anything online about your accident.
+They can advise you on what to do and what not to do after a truck accident.